 - Grants for organisations

 We're committed to reducing cost of living pressures to end the hardship experienced by many South Australian families.
 The department administers a number of programs delivered by the non-government community sector towards this end, such as Financial Counselling services or the No Interest Loans Scheme.

 The Australian Service Excellence Standards is an internationally accredited quality improvement program aimed at supporting non- government organisations (NGO's) in the community services sector across Australia.

-    MAYFS provides culturally sensitive, family-centred programs for Aboriginal children, young people and their families, promoting pathways that lead to positive change.
+We provide culturally sensitive, family-centred programs for Aboriginal children, young people and their families, promoting pathways that lead to positive change.

-    The Office for Carers works to improve recognition and support for family carers across South Australia.
+We work to improve recognition and support for family carers across South Australia.